 History Colorado Center

 Visiting an amazing high-tech museum is also included in Denver CityPASS.
 A must-visit place for all history buffs, History Colorado Center features a combination of technology and media exhibits.
-Lots of exhibits are interactive, so spending time here will be fun not only for kids but adults as well.
+Lots of exhibits are interactive, so spending time here will be fun for kids and adults.

 (Regular adult admission: $14)